rvarttinen/spring-example-magic/README.md

     - string templates should be useful when creating some queries ...
     - ... more ...
 - expose a SPARQL-endpoint
 - combine data from other sources?
+- add a client/UI for exploring data?